Julian Gressel

-Julian Emil Kurt Gressel (born December 16, 1993) is a professional soccer player who plays as a full-back for Major League Soccer club Vancouver Whitecaps.
+Julian Emil Kurt Gressel (born December 16, 1993) is a professional soccer player who plays as a full-back for Major League Soccer club Minnesota United.
 Born in Germany, he represents the United States national team.

 He began his career in Germany before moving to the United States in 2011.
 He then played college soccer for the Providence Friars for four seasons.
 In 2017, Gressel signed a contract with Major League Soccer and was selected in the MLS SuperDraft in the first round with the eighth overall pick by expansion side Atlanta United.

 After his debut season with Atlanta United, Gressel was named the MLS Rookie of the Year for 2017.
 He then won his first championship, helping Atlanta United win MLS Cup in 2018.
 He also was part of Atlanta United sides that won the U.S. Open Cup and Campeones Cup in 2018 and 2019 respectively.
 Prior to the 2020 season, Gressel was traded to D.C.
 United.

-Career
+He is a co-host of the PLAYER/MANAGER podcast with American YouTuber and streamer Zealand Shannon.

+Club career

 Youth

 Gressel was born in Neustadt.
 He began his footballing career by playing in the youth academy systems of 2.
 Bundesliga side, SpVgg Greuther Fürth in 2002.
 In 2009, Gressel left Greuther Fürth and began playing for the academy set-up of Quelle Fürth.

 Gressel played senior-level football in the German regional fifth-tier, the Bayernliga.
 During the 2011–12 Bayernliga, Gressel had one goal and ten assists.
 The following season, Gressel played for TSV Neustadt/Aisch in the sixth tier, Landesliga Bayern-Nordwest, where Gressel notched three goals and 12 assists during the 2012–13 Landesliga Bayern-Nordwest campaign.